Deputy Headteacher - 1.0FTE Ulceby St Nicholas CoE Primary

 Strengthening Community

-Support the Headteacher in building a school culture and curriculum which take into account the richness and diversity of the school’s communities.
+Support the Headteacher in building a school culture and curriculum which consider the richness and diversity of the school’s communities.

 Ensure learning experiences for students are integrated with the wider community, and that some of these are community based.